rahulworld/rahulworld.github.io/_posts/2016-08-23-first-post.md

 ####What college do I study in?

-I am in final year of 4 year B.Tech course in Information Technology, at National Institute of Technology Srinagar.
+I am in prefinal year of 4 year B.Tech course in Computer Science & Engineering, at National Institute of Technology Srinagar.

 ####What's next?